-This is troubling because every single time that the fish oil is opened, oxygen causes the fat particles to break down into smaller compounds such as malondialdehyde (MDA).
+Here’s why is this troubling: every single time a bottle of fish oil is opened, oxygen causes the fat particles in the fish oil to break down into smaller compounds like malondialdehyde (MDA).

 These compounds then create oxygen-containing molecules called free radicals.
-Both free radicals as well as MDA cause premature aging as well as significant damage to essential proteins and other vital cellular structures.
+Free radicals and MDA cause premature aging and significant damage to essential proteins and other vital cellular components, ultimately leading to disease.

-We can't deny that the fats stored in fish are chock full of omega-3.
+We can't deny that the fats stored in fish are chock full of omega-3s.
 However, the fats are also loaded with toxins.

-It's a horrifically sad fact that our oceans are becoming more and more polluted with every passing day.
+It's incredibly sad that our oceans are becoming increasingly polluted each day.

-Arsenic, cadmium, lead, and mercury are chemicals that are unfortunately contaminating our oceans at a rapid pace due to our industrial lifestyles.
+Arsenic, cadmium, lead, and mercury are chemicals that are rapidly contaminating our oceans because of our industrial lifestyles.

-These chemicals are not broken down easily and end up invading the environments of fish, and subsequently, fish oil.
+These chemicals are not broken down easily and end up in a fish’s body, and, subsequently, fish oil.

-It's important for pet parents to know about the dangers of our oceans and how it is affecting us on a daily basis whether we choose to acknowledge it or not.
+Pet parents need to know about the dangers of our oceans and how these dangers are affecting us on a daily basis, regardless of whether we choose to acknowledge it.

-Heavy metals are known to directly lead to dysfunction of the nervous system, blindness, certain cancers, liver and kidney damage (often irreversible), and even death.
+Heavy metals directly cause nervous system dysfunction, blindness, certain cancers, liver and kidney damage (often irreversible), and even death.

-We must recognize that this is the reality that we are living in and act appropriately and accordingly in order to do what's best for ourselves, our pets, and our oceans.
+We must recognize that this is our reality, then act appropriately and according to what's best for ourselves, our pets, and our oceans.

-In 2011, a tsunami collided with the Fukushima nuclear power plant.
-This collision caused its reactors to melt down and lead to radioactive water seeping into the Pacific Ocean.
+In 2011, a tsunami slammed into the Fukushima nuclear power plant, causing the power plant’s reactors to melt down.
+This led to radioactive water seeping into the Pacific ocean.

-Today, 7 years later, the radioactive waters have reached the west coast of North America and have infected most marine life.
-It's an incredibly sad fact to think about.
+Today, the radioactive waters have reached the west coast of North America and have infected most marine life.
+It's a sad fact to think about.

-However, pet parents must be aware of these troubling facts.
-It is extremely important to ask for a Certificate of Analysis (COA) if you choose to include fish oil in your dog's life.
+Pet parents must be aware of this radioactivity in the water.
+Therefore, you must ask for a Certificate of Analysis (COA) if you choose to supplement your dog’s diet with fish oil.

 Harming the Oceans

 Have you stopped to think about just how the fish become fish oil?
-The fish are vacuumed up from the ocean by nets and through a by-product of fisheries.
+Through a process called by-catch, the fish are scooped up from the ocean by nets and through a by-product of fisheries.

-Experts have estimated that approximately 300,000 whales, porpoises, and dolphins are killed each year due to fishery nets.
+Experts have estimated that approximately 300,000 whales, porpoises, and dolphins are killed each year because of fishery nets.

-However, the menhaden fish is important for the ocean.
-The menhaden fish eat algae blooms and help to keep the ocean waters clean and full of oxygen.
+The menhaden fish are crucial for the ocean.
+They eat algae blooms and help keep the ocean clean and full of oxygen.

-However, with the rise in popularity of fish oils, an estimated half a billion menhaden fish are removed from our oceans every year.
+However, with the rise in popularity of fish oils, approximately 150,000 metric tons of menhaden fish are removed from our oceans every year.

-This is troublesome for a slew of reasons including the fact that there are now dead zones developing due to the lack of oxygen in our waters.
+This is troublesome for many reasons, including that there are now dead zones developing in our waters because of the lack of oxygen.

-You may be wondering if krill oil is a better way to go.
-Sadly, the answer is no. Krill is the main source of food for whales.
+You may be wondering if krill oil is the better choice.
+Sadly, no. Krill is the main food source for whales.